mbhall88/pistis/README.md

 ## Usage

-The main use case for `pistis` is as a command-line interface (CLI), but can also be used in an interactive way, such as with a [Jupyter Notebook](https://jupyter.org/).
+The main use case for `pistis` is as a command-line interface (CLI), but it can also be used in an interactive way, such as with a [Jupyter Notebook](https://jupyter.org/).

 #### CLI Usage